0xpr/crypto_ocaml/README.md

 Since my primary objective is to get a high-level understanding of TLS works, I'm not addressing the above shortcomings.

 ---

+### Ch 02 | Protecting Against Eavesdroppers

+- skipped 3DES implementation
+- skipped padding (leaving this up to the caller)

+---